Proper polyhedral divisors and torus actions over arbitrary fields: Split torus actions: affine normal varieties and pp-divisors

-Thus, the normal $k$-variety $Y$ is semiprojective.
-The construction above tells us how to construct a normal semiprojective $k$-variety from an affine normal $k$-variety $X$ endowed with an effective action of a split $k$-torus $T$.
-In the following, we present some results that will help us to construct a pp-divisor $\D\in\PPDiv_{\Q}(Y,\omega)$, where $\omega^{\vee}\subset M_{\Q}$ is the weight cone associated to the $T$-action over $X$.
+The construction above tells us how to construct a normal semi-projective $k$-variety from an affine normal $k$-variety $X$ endowed with an effective action of a split $k$-torus $T$.
+In the following, we present some results that will help us to construct a pp-divisor $\D\in\PPDiv_{\Q}(Y,\omega)$, where $\omega^{\vee}\subset M_{\Q}$ is the weight cone associated to the $T$-action on $X$.